Home > About Me and My Life

 We live a more silent life now, enjoy the beautiful nature around us, grow our own vegetables and get eggs from our own chickens.

 In the future, I may write and sell e-books to supplement the passive income from the ads on my website.
-And thanks to SBI and their guidance I know how to put them together and where to sell them.
+And thanks to Solo Build It and their guidance I know how to put them together and where to sell them.

 I have lived a long life and have really so many stories to tell.
 And even if not many want to buy or read them, I would have had the pleasure of writing down my memories.